FlipWebApps/GameFramework/Readme.txt

 	- Priority support and feature requests
 	- Secures future development of this framework

-Feel free to try this version, however if you like the framework then please consider the small price of purchasing the paid version to support our efforts in developing this framework further.
+Feel free to try this version, however if you like the framework then please consider the small price of purchasing the pro bundle to support our efforts in developing this framework further.

 Our goal is to create something that you enjoy and want to use.
 If you have any thoughts, comments, suggestions or otherwise then please contact us through our website or drop me a mail directly on mark_a_hewitt@yahoo.co.uk